botfront/botfront/botfront/docs/guide/getting-started/rasa-stack.md

 ```
 - User: We want to book a room for 2 adults and 2 kids
-- Bot: You are 2 kids and 2 adults, four in total and that is an even number
+- Bot: You are 4 in total and that is an even number
 ```

 But let's start with a simple version: